hellpig/waffle-generator-and-optimal-solver/README.md

 Waffle puzzles are not super difficult by hand.
 Though, writing the code was a bit tricky (that is to say, fun!).

 Trying to then minimize the number of swaps was most interesting.
 This is trivial if there are no duplicates of initially-non-green letters, but duplicates often occur.
+If duplicates occur in a puzzle, swapping the letters that do not have duplicates is also trivial.
 I brute force all permutations in the case of duplicates.
 See comments in the code for more details.

 My code has a commented-out call to swapToTwoGreens() that can greatly speed up the permutations.
 The idea is to swap two letters if they both become green after.
 Starting from the upper left then going right, it swaps the first pairs that work.
 I am not sure if this will affect my code's ability to find optimal swaps!
 I have done extensive experimental testing, and swapToTwoGreens() seems to be safe, but I would like a proof.
+I especially want a proof because the claim "a swap that creates no greens is always bad" is *not* true.
+A minimal proof is to take *abcd* as the correct order then *dcab* optimally has 3 swaps, and *cdab*, which is obtained from *dcab* after a single no-green-producing swap, optimally takes 2 swaps.

 To run the code, enter the initial puzzle into the top section of the code in the format provided within the code.
 That is, you need to set two and only two variables.
 You will also need to download the word-list file(s) in the links specified at the top of the code.
 The solution and step-by-step optimal swaps will be output to a terminal (or, in Windows, PowerShell or whatever).

 The word lengths must be an odd number larger than 1.
 Note that 5-letter words use a better word list, but the list only has 5-letter words.
 The word list used for other sizes has lowercase English words of all lengths.

 Next steps...
 * Other shapes?
 I believe the whole idea of a waffle is to have maximal shared letters given a word size without having parallel words "touch".
 A 3-letter word square waffle could be made with two words (it would be a plus sign), but two words do not have maximal shared letters so would be very boring (I suppose a yellow in the center spot would be a curiosity).
 I suppose that 4-letter words could make 4-word square waffles in various ways, and it would not be hard to modify my code to handle this, but I have never seen these.
 If I were to do another shape, it might be [this](https://wafflegame.net/royale), though I would think that a 5-letter-word by 7-letter-word rectangle, which my code can already solve, would be more interesting!
+I suppose I could consider waffles where parallel words "touch" by having a 4×4 block of 16 words.
+There are no longer non-shared location on the board, but that's okay I guess!
 * Prove that swapToTwoGreens() is safe!